-Fujifilm X-E3 versus Pentax K-3 II
+Fujifilm X-E3 vs Pentax K-3 II

 The Fujifilm X-E3 and the Pentax K-3 II are two digital cameras that were revealed to the public, respectively, in September 2017 and April 2015.
 The X-E3 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is considerably larger (46 percent) than the Fujifilm X-E3.
 Moreover, the K-3 II is substantially heavier (137 percent) than the X-E3.
 It is noteworthy in this context that the K-3 II is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.